A Content Delivery Network (CDN) is a network of computers which caches and delivers web content over different

 - You can handle more numbers of traffic as it spreads the burden of the main server to all CDN servers.

-- Visitors will able to access your site’s content faster due to lowest latency.
+- Visitors will able to access your site’s content faster due to the lowest latency.

 - There are SEO benefits too as the site becomes faster due to the nearest available servers.

 - You may enjoy 100% uptime because most of the CDN services work on a collaboration basis; that means if one server failed to deliver your content, another server will work for that and the chain continues.

 Disadvantages of CDN

 - Cache technology does not work on a live basis but on a time basis.
 If any content gets updated it will take some time to update the content on all CDN servers.

-- For the current time using content delivery network would be an additional cost.
+- For the current time using a content delivery network would be an additional cost.
 There are also free CDN services too.

 The reason why webmasters or managers are so adamant about implementing CDN into their websites is that these services help a lot with site loading speeds and efficiency.
 This might seem a bit much as no one could care about website loading speed that much, right?
 Wrong!
 In this day and age, speed is a crucial asset that at times even exceeds the need for quality although that’s never recommended or preferred.